 One of my biggest concerns during my hormone issues was WHAT WILL THIS DO TO MY CHILDREN?
 Won’t this hurt my children emotionally?

 Fortunately, I didn’t get physically violent as some do, but I did tend to get VERY mean.
 I yelled about anything and everything.
-I was impatient and irritable,and I didn’t really want to be around them.
+I was impatient and irritable and didn’t really want to be around my children.

 My pastor helped me with this so much.